 The following general information relates only to complying superannuation funds.
 Superannuation law and tax law are complex, so it is important to seek professional advice specific to your circumstances.
-In the 2021-22 Federal Budget, proposed changes to the eligibility age for downsizer contributions and in respect of the work test for personal superannuation contributions were announced.
-At the date of issue of this PDS, these announced changes have not been legislated and for this reason they have not been included in the information below.
+From 1 July 2022, there have been changes to the eligibility age for downsizer contributions and in respect of the work test for personal superannuation contributions.
+From 1 July 2022, the minimum age to make downsizer contributions decreased to 60 years.